tomitank/tomitankChess/README.md

 Version 1.5 (Last Mailbox Version):
 ------------------
 - Tuned Static null move
+- Tuned Futility Pruning
-- Tuned Delta prunin at Qsearch
+- Tuned Delta Pruning at Qsearch
 - All new UI interface code (now working with JSUCI as well) + Some bug-fix

 Features: